awsdocs/amazon-eks-user-guide/doc_source/eks-guestbook.md

   ```
 **Note**
 If you receive the error `"aws-iam-authenticator": executable file not found in $PATH`, your kubectl isn't configured for Amazon EKS\.
 For more information, see [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md)\.
-If you receive any other authorization or resource type errors, see [Unauthorized or Access Denied \(`kubectl`\)](troubleshooting.md#unauthorized) in the troubleshooting section\.
+If you receive any other authorization or resource type errors, see [Unauthorized or access denied \(`kubectl`\)](troubleshooting.md#unauthorized) in the troubleshooting section\.

   If you are done with your Amazon EKS cluster, you should delete it and its resources so that you do not incur additional charges\.
-For more information, see [Deleting a Cluster](delete-cluster.md)\.
+For more information, see [Deleting a cluster](delete-cluster.md)\.